 A few years ago, Openlands, one of the nation’s oldest and most successful metropolitan conservation organizations, launched a free online paddling guide for the Water Trails of Northeastern Illinois.

 The guide contains detailed, step-by-step descriptions for over 50 trips throughout the region, with information on skill levels, trail length, directions, and equipment rental locations.
 Interactive maps are available for each waterway, indicating launch sites, dams, and the paddling difficulty along the trail.
 Paddlers are also encouraged to help keep the site up-to-date by reporting log jams, unexpected water traffic, wildlife sightings, and other significant observations via the comments for each trail.

 About the Water Trails

 - Calumet Area Water Trails: These water trails connect paddlers to waterways of globally significant ecology while exploring the area’s industrial past.
 Open paddling is an option on Wolf Lake and Powderhorn Lake.

 - Chicago River Water Trails: From Skokie Lagoons or Evanston on the Northshore Channel, through downtown Chicago to Portage Park on the southwest side, paddlers can experience wooded areas, huge skyscrapers, and areas of historical significance on the Chicago River.
-The Chicago Park District’s new boathouses enhance access to these trails.

 - Des Plaines River Water Trails: The 95-mile long Des Plaines River begins in Racine County, Wisconsin and flows south through four Illinois counties.
 With multiple boat launches available in Lake, Cook, and Will counties, the river changes in character from a prairie stream to a large urban river, and then to a major industrial waterway.